DRUPI: Dataset Reduction Using Privileged Information

 \subsection{Coreset Selection}

-We first employed several coreset selection methods to initialize our reduced dataset, specifically using Herding~\citep{herding}, k-Center~\citep{k_center}, and Forgetting~\citep{forgetting}, where each data point was selected based on scores from a pre-trained ResNet-18.
+We first employed several coreset selection methods to initialize our reduced dataset, specifically using Herding~\cite{herding}, k-Center~\cite{k_center}, and Forgetting~\cite{forgetting}, where each data point was selected based on scores from a pre-trained ResNet-18.
 Next, we synthesized feature labels for the coreset using DC~\cite{DC}, assigning these labels to the intermediate features of a ConvNet trained for just one epoch.
 We also fine-tuned the initial images using the same method as for feature label learning, although we found that simply synthesizing feature labels could already bring performance improvement for reduced datasets.

 Then we provide detailed settings for hyper-parameters.
-The hyper-parameters include: \begin{itemize}[leftmargin=10pt, topsep=0pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item $\lambda_{reg}$: regularization coefficient, which controls the strength of the regularization term in the loss function. \item $\lambda_{task}$: task supervision coefficient, determining the discriminative power of the synthesized feature labels. \item $n_{feat}$: number of feature labels synthesized for a single data-label pair, which controls the diversity. \end{itemize} Unless otherwise specified, for the CIFAR-10 dataset, we set $\lambda_{reg}$ to 0.5, while for CIFAR-100, it was set to 5.
+The hyper-parameters include: \begin{enumerate} \item $\lambda_{reg}$: regularization coefficient, which controls the strength of the regularization term in the loss function. \item $\lambda_{task}$: task supervision coefficient, determining the discriminative power of the synthesized feature labels. \item $n_{feat}$: number of feature labels synthesized for a single data-label pair, which controls the diversity. \end{enumerate}

+Unless otherwise specified, for the CIFAR-10 dataset, we set $\lambda_{reg}$ to 0.5, while for CIFAR-100, it was set to 5.
 Across all configurations, the task supervision coefficient $\lambda_{task}$ was set to 0.001, and we only synthesized one feature label for a single data-label pair ($n_{feat}=1$) in the reduced dataset.